justusgeslani/CNT4007-Project/README.md

 Ensure that you are in the 'p2pFileSharing' directory.
 Compile the project using `javac PeerDriver.java`
 Run the code using `java PeerDriver ${peer_id)`, and replace the peer ID with the given configuration, e.g. `1001`, etc.

+#### Contributions
+Justus Geslani -

+John Miclat - John did work upon several files.
+He implemented the PeerConfigManager, which manages the configs for both Common.cfg and PeerInfo.cfg.
+He also implemented the OptimisticUnchokeManager, the PeerDriver, CommonConfig, PeerInfoManager, PeerInfo (which is based off the given RemotePeerInfo), much of PeerProcess (initilziation, ctor, runServer, connectToNeighbors, and other minor contributions), and PeerTerminate.
+Aside from that, he aided in development of other classes.

+Kevin Zhang -

 ### Video Link
 https://youtu.be/Xg_AW91Fmlw